Catesby 1771, Vol. 2 Pl. 68, The Lyon Lizzard

 Original Antique Print

-Born in Sudbury, England, Mark Catesby (1682—1749) traveled from England to the new world on a legendary discovery expedition a century before Audubon first published his work.
-The son of a prominent family, Catesby’s interest in the natural world began in childhood, when as a boy he was introduced to the renowned naturalist John Ray, who lived nearby and became an early influence.
+Born in Sudbury, England, Mark Catesby (1682—1749) traveled from England to the new world on a legendary discovery expedition a century before John James Audubon first published his work.
+The son of a prominent family, Mark Catesby’s interest in the natural world began in childhood, when as a boy he was introduced to the renowned naturalist John Ray, who lived nearby and became an early influence.
+Catesby explains the forces that motivated him in the preface to Volume I:

 “In designing the Plants, I always did them while fresh and just gather’d: And the Animals, particularly the Birds, I painted them while alive (except a very few) and gave them their Gestures peculiar to every kind of Bird, and where it would admit of, I have adapted the Birds to those Plants on which they fed, or have any Relation to.
 Fish which do not retain their Colours when out of their Element, I painted at different times, having a succession of them procur’d while the former lost their Colours: I dont pretend to have had this advantage in all, for some kinds I saw not plenty of, and of others I never saw above one or two: Reptiles will live many Months without Sustenance, so that I had no difficulty in Painting them while living.”